-- Patients who are suitable for radical nephrectomy will be referred back to the local team for management, But should be offered laparoscopic surgery where clinically appropriate - Patients who are suitable for partial nephrectomy should be referred back to the clinicians within the Network who have appropriate experience. - Patients with metastatic disease who are suitable for angiogenesis inhibitors / immunotherapy will be referred to the oncologist from the local team.
-Treatment will be given by the specialist team at present, pending involvement of medical oncologist.
+- Patients who are suitable for radical nephrectomy will be referred back to the local team for management, but should be offered laparoscopic surgery where clinically appropriate - Patients who are suitable for partial nephrectomy should be referred back to the clinicians within the Network who have appropriate experience. - Patients with metastatic disease who are suitable for angiogenesis inhibitors/ immunotherapy will be referred to the oncologist from the local team.

+Treatment will be given by the specialist team.